 Who among us doesn’t have a guilty pleasure they listen to?

-Join Tom (the wolf of dog street), Tommy (the dog of wolf street/the Prince of snarkness) and fellow Pissfreaks of pissnation like myself to listen to music in all six ways (for the longest time people thought there were only four ways, but Tom found another two).
+Join Tom (the wolf of dog street), Tommy (the dog of wolf street/the Prince of snarkness) and fellow Pissfreaks of urination to music in all six ways (for the longest time people thought there were only four ways, but Tom found another two).

 Everyone from Coldplay to Britney Spears to Lou Bega is critiqued.
 There’s surprisingly some pop punk bands like Alkaline Trio, Taking Back Sunday and Yellowcard covered too which I love.